villevli/villevli.github.io/README.md

 - Bachelor's thesis
 - A tech demo with procedural generation of terrain and chunk based meshing to create an "infinite" world
-- Multiple layers of perlin noise to create a signed distance field resembling "mountains"
+- Multiple layers of perlin noise to create a signed distance field resembling mountains
 - Marching cubes for generating a mesh from the signed distance field
-- Multithreaded chunk loading and generation for "infinite" world
+- Multithreaded chunk loading and generation
 - Realtime terrain modification using boolean operations on the distance field

 <br>